qouteall/immptl/docs/wiki/MiniScaled.md

 ### How the Entrance Works

 The actual scale box is in another dimension (`mini_scaled:void`).
 The scale boxes are discriminated by its color, size and owner.
-(You can enter a scale box owned by other players.)
+(You can enter a scale box owned by other players, unless access control is enabled.)

 The scale box entrance item is just an entrance and does not hold the actual scale box.
 If you lose your entrance item, you can create another entrance with the same size and color.